lingtalfi/Light_RealGenerator/doc/pages/realgen-configuration-block.md

         lud: Light_Kit_Admin

+    # Whether to use the action column (added to every row).
+Defaults to true.
+    ?use_action_column: true

     # The name of the action column (only if use_action_column=true).
 Defaults to "action".
     # Tip: the default value is set by the LightRealistService->executeRequestById method.
     ?column_action_name: action